 Family Therapy Updated for the Digital Age: Understanding the Role of Social Media and Digital Technology in the Lives of Our Clients

 While much fear and hype has been created in the past decade by well-meaning clinicians and the media, the actual role and effect of digital media on American family life has yet to be fully understood and researched.
-So what can a caring counselor or therapist offer today to families struggling with issues such as digital boundaries, cyberbullying and tech stressors, as well as problems like online gaming, gambling and sexuality?
-This timely, engaging talk gives attendees a chance to revisit, reshape and challenge their beliefs about how digital technology is affecting family life, relationships, school and the workplace.
-Blending current research with historical references, this talk will provide clarity in an area where we clinicians sometimes feel under-informed or even downright confused.
+So what can a caring counselor or therapist offer to families struggling with digital boundaries, cyberbullying, tech stressors, online gaming/gambling, and digital sexuality?
+This timely, engaging talk gives participants a chance to revisit, reshape, and challenge their beliefs about how digital technology is affecting family life, relationships, school, and the workplace.

-Kids, Sex and the Internet: an S.W.O.T Analysis and What Clinicians Need to Know
+Kids, Sex, and the Internet: What Clinicians Need to Know

 Closer Together, Further Apart: The Effects of Technology on Relationships and Sexuality

 As digital technology continues its rapid evolution, men and women of all ages are all drawn to the immediately accessible content and interconnectivity it provides.
-While many aspects of digital technology are both useful and even essential for successful business, educational, political, and social interaction, increasing numbers of people are now seeking treatment for Internet-related addictive sexual and romantic behavior patterns (along with Internet gambling, spending, and video gaming addictions).
-Simply put, in today’s increasingly digital world there is no question that addictive online activity (especially sexual activity) is costing some people their jobs, their primary relationships, their families, and more, including issues related to concurrent drug and alcohol addiction/relapse.
+While many aspects of digital technology are both useful and even essential for business, educational, political, and social interaction, increasing numbers of people are now seeking treatment for Internet-related addictive sexual and romantic behavior patterns (along with Internet gambling, spending, and video gaming addictions).

-Process addictions such as compulsive gambling, compulsive eating, compulsive spending, sex addiction, and the like are often misunderstood and misdiagnosed.
-This presentation attempts to provide clinicians with an understanding of these addictions as maladaptive coping mechanisms used to deal with life stressors, emotional discomfort, and underlying psychological disorders such as depression, anxiety, attachment deficits, unresolved trauma, and the like.
-This discussion encourages clinicians to develop deeper and more empathetic insight into why smart people can repeatedly do stupid things that make their lives unmanageable and cause pain to themselves and those who love them.
+Process (behavioral) addictions, such as compulsive gambling, compulsive eating, compulsive spending, sex addiction, and the like, are often misunderstood and misdiagnosed.
+This presentation provides clinicians with an understanding of these addictions as maladaptive coping mechanisms used to deal with life stressors, emotional discomfort, and underlying psychological disorders such as depression, anxiety, attachment deficits, unresolved trauma, and the like.

 Sexual Offending: Facts and Myths

 Sexual offending is rarely discussed and often misunderstood by both the general population and much of the therapeutic community.
-This presentation offers an overview of sexual offending behavior—what it is (and isn’t), who perpetrates it, what are its long-term effects on victims, why some victims grow into offenders, and more—along with information about the effective therapeutic treatment of sex offenders.
+This presentation offers an overview of sexual offending – what it is (and isn’t), who perpetrates it, its long-term effects on victims, why some victims grow into offenders, and information about the effective therapeutic treatment of sex offenders.

 Out of the Doghouse: Healing Relationships Fractured by Multiple Infidelities and Sexual Addiction

 Men and women who repeatedly engage in sexual/romantic infidelity are, by definition, challenged by intimacy and empathy.
 As such, these individuals typically lack the skills needed to revitalize a broken relationship – especially when anger rules the roost, as it so often does after discovery.
-Too many relationships have withered as well-meaning but poorly skilled partners offer candy, flowers, gifts, and pleas for forgiveness instead of much needed listening, empathy, understanding, patience, and changes in basic behavior.
-This discussion offers concrete direction for helping sex and love addicts (and others who engage in serial infidelity) learn how to love and communicate with their spouses/partners in ways that are unfamiliar and uncomfortable to them.
+This discussion offers concrete direction for helping sex and love addicts (and others who engage in serial infidelity) rebuild relationship trust and heal damaged relationships.

-Working with the Trauma of Betrayal.
-Helping Spouses and Partners Grow beyond the Trauma of Relationship Infidelity
+Betrayal Trauma: Helping Spouses and Partners Grow Beyond the Trauma of Infidelity

-Spouses and partners of sex addicts typically struggle with both grief and trauma.
-Many even display symptoms of PTSD.
+Spouses and partners of cheaters and sex addicts typically struggle with both grief and trauma.
+Many display symptoms of PTSD.
 They typically enter therapy feeling unsafe, insecure, rageful, hurt, and uncertain as to their next best steps.
 Sadly, they have long been considered a clinically “difficult” population due to the immediacy of their emotional pain, their frequent wish to avoid treatment, and their often chaotic emotional state.
-This discussion offers a useful action plan for helping these individuals to heal and to redevelop relationship trust (or sometimes to move on if that is the best option).
+This discussion offers a useful action plan for helping these individuals heal and move forward after betrayal.